Improve Your Skills

-Workshops, job training, online classes, the possibilities are limitless for you to improve your skills through the Missouri Job Centers at Joplin, Monett, and Neosho.
+Workshops, job training, online classes, the possibilities are limitless for you to improve your skills through the Missouri Job Centers at Joplin and Monett.
 Better skills can mean more options for the job that’s right for you.

 Held at the Joplin and Monett Job Centers, workshops are typically a half-day or less held in one day or a series of days.
 Workshops are free of charge to all registered Center customers.
 Topics range from career advice, computer applications, and other life subjects that help you meet your goals.
 Check out the workshop calendar on the Job Center page.

 Career Ready 101 and KeyTrain

 The American Job Centers at Monett and Joplin both offer Career Ready 101 through Keytrain to all registered customers.
 This powerful online learning tool is available online 24/7 to fit your schedule and location.
 This sharpens your skills to help land the ideal job as well as National Career Readiness Certificate.
 Modules include topics such as job search, career exploration, resume writing, financial awareness, customer service, communications, problem solving, teamwork, and workplace discipline, CR101 also offers a wide array of topics helpful to the NCRC and specific needed by local employers such as applied math, locating information, reading for information, applied technology, writing, observation, and listening.
 Visit with a workforce specialist at the American Job Centers in Monett or Joplin to get signed up.

 Most jobs require at least a high school diploma or a G.E.D. certificate, which is now the HiSET in Missouri.
 If you want to beat joblessness, but your education was cut short in your youth, the HiSET is the place to start.
 AEL classes are offered in dozens of locations throughout Southwest Missouri.
 The Joplin and Monett Job Centers have AEL classes on site for your convenience.

 - Joplin Job Center: Joplin School District (email)